Modern Slavery Statement

 Sustainability requirements for our suppliers

-In the reporting year, we also adjusted our management approach in procurement to meet the requirements of the new German Supply Chain Due Diligence Act (LkSG).
+In the reporting year, we continued our our management approach in procurement to meet the requirements of the new German Supply Chain Due Diligence Act (LkSG).
 The previous approach of “prevent, detect, react” was replaced by the responsible supply chain system (ReSC system).
 The new approach has the aim of avoiding and minimizing human-rights, social or environmental risks along the Volkswagen Group’s supply chain based on a systemic risk analysis.
 It should also help to mitigate breaches and continuously improve suppliers’ sustainability performance.
 The ReSC system includes the following elements, which build on each other:

 • Risk Analysis: A regular risk analysis serves to identify risks in the Volkswagen Group’s supply chain in advance.
 The analysis is made on the basis of the suppliers’ business models and takes account of internal and external data on human-rights and environmental risks.
 Based on the assessment of the risks, each supplier is allocated a low, medium or high sustainability risk.
 For suppliers with a low sustainability risk, a country risk score is additionally used.
 If the supplier has an increased country risk, it is upgraded to the medium risk category.
 The risk analysis is updated once a year and/or as required by Group Procurement Sustainability in consultation with relevant parent companies of the Volkswagen Group.
+The risk analysis processes represent the first step of our ReSC system.
+Based on the identified risks, a package of measures to prevention and mitigation of risks is determined for the suppliers in the respective business models and countries.

 • Standard measures: These proactive and reactive measures include the Code of Conduct for Business Partners, the supply chain grievance mechanism, media screenings, the sustainability rating and training suppliers and employees.

-• Deep Dive measures: These encompass the human rights focus system in the supply chain, the raw material due diligence management system and collaboration with external partners to develop the concept of sustainability in the supply chain.
+• Deep Dive measures: These include the human rights focus system in the supply chain, the raw material due diligence management system and collaboration with external partners to develop the concept of sustainability in the supply chain.

 Monitoring and audit